felix-melligan/NetApp_Cloud_SE_Documentation/Azure/Connector_Deployment.md

 ## Planning your Cloud Volumes ONTAP configuration in Azure <a name="Planning-your-Cloud-Volumes-ONTAP-configuration-in-Azure"></a>

-	o Azure disk type
+- Azure disk type
-		§ What disk types are available in Azure? o Azure disk size
+	+ What disk types are available in Azure?
+- Azure disk size
-		§ Managed Disks
+	+ Managed Disks
-		§ Page Blobs pricing
+	+ Page Blobs pricing
-	o Choosing a configuration that supports Flash Cache § Learn more about Flash Cache
+- Choosing a configuration that supports Flash Cache
+	+ Learn more about Flash Cache
-	o Choosing a write speed
+- Choosing a write speed
-		§ Learn more about write speed
+	+ Learn more about write speed

-- Networking requirements for Cloud Volumes ONTAP in Azure o Networking requirements for Cloud Volumes ONTAP in Azure § Outbound internet access for Cloud Volumes ONTAP
+### Networking requirements for Cloud Volumes ONTAP in Azure

+- Networking requirements for Cloud Volumes ONTAP in Azure
+	+ Outbound internet access for Cloud Volumes ONTAP
-		§ Security groups
+	+ Security groups
-		§ Number of IP addresses
+	+ Number of IP addresses
-		§ Connection from Cloud Volumes ONTAP to Azure Blob storage for data tiering § Connections to ONTAP systems in other networks
+	+ Connection from Cloud Volumes ONTAP to Azure Blob storage for data tiering
-- Networking Requirements for the Connector o Networking Requirements for the Connector
-		§ Configuring the Connector to use a proxy server
-		§ Connections to target networks
+	+ Connections to ONTAP systems in other networks

-		§ Outbound internet access
-- Security group rules for Cloud Volumes ONTAP o  Inbound rules for single node systems o Inbound rules for HA systems o Outbound rules
+- Security group rules for Cloud Volumes ONTAP
-		§ Basic outbound rules
-		§ Advanced outbound rules
-- Security group rules for the Connector o Inbound rules o Outbound rules
+	+ Inbound rules for single node systems
+	+ Inbound rules for HA systems
+	+ Outbound rules
-		§ Basic outbound rules
+		+ Basic outbound rules
-		§ Advanced outbound rules
+		+ Advanced outbound rules

+ Launching-Cloud-Volumes-ONTAP-in-Azure

+ ## Launching Cloud Volumes ONTAP in Azure <a name="Launching-Cloud-Volumes-ONTAP-in-Azure"></a>

 - Launching Cloud Volumes ONTAP in Azure o Before you begin
 		§ You should have a Connector that is associated with your workspace.